Best Key Lime Recipe Pie in the Country?

 - 1/3 cup butter melted

-- 3/4 cup cream of coconut such as Coco Lopez (well stirred)
+- 3/4 cup cream of coconut (Coco Lopez or Coco Real)

 - 8 ounces cream cheese softened

-- 1/4 teaspoon lime oil Boyajian -- optional, or use 1 teaspoon lime zest
+- 1/4 teaspoon lime oil Boyajian — optional, or use 1 teaspoon lime zest (I use about 2 tablespoons!)

 Sweetened Whipped Cream